 About the author

-Kajubu is interested in public policy, politics, health, crime and the environment.
-He is a trainer with Farm Radio International (FRI) and chairperson of the Tooro Median Practitioners Association (TOMPA).
+Kajubu is keen on impacting his society not just as a writer but also a trainer and mentor.
+As a result, he works as a trainer with Farm Radio International (FRI) and chairperson of the Tooro Median Practitioners Association (TOMPA).